 The Board of Directors has affirmatively determined that Messrs.
-Alperin, Brons, Herring, Kuehn and Laskawy, Mses.
-Goodman, Margulies and Raphael and Drs.
-Rekow and Sheares are "independent," as defined under Rule 5605(a)(2) of The Nasdaq Stock Market ("Nasdaq").
-The Board of Directors has also affirmatively determined that Dr. Bacow and Mr. Kabat, each of whom served as a member of the Board of Directors during a portion of fiscal 2018 (they did not stand for re-election as directors at the 2018 Annual Meeting of Stockholders), are "independent," as defined under Nasdaq's Rule 5605(a)(2).
+Ali, Alperin, Brons, Herring, Kuehn and Laskawy, Mses.
+Derby, Goodman, Margulies and Raphael and Drs.
+Rekow, Sheares and Tuckson are "independent," as defined under Rule 5605(a)(2) of The Nasdaq Stock Market ("Nasdaq").